 Yorkshire Copper Tube has a very long and very illustrious history in copper tube manufacture.

-Yorkshire Copper Tube has its foundations as a company as far back as 1864 with the launch of the Broughton Copper Company in Salford, Manchester (UK).
+Yorkshire Copper Tube’s company history has its foundations as far back as 1864 with the launch of the Broughton Copper Company in Salford, Manchester (UK).
 Broughton Copper Company were a smelter of copper and manufacturer of copper products including copper tubes.

 This is a poster advertisement from 1892 detailing the full range of products that Broughton were making in those days including copper and brass tubes.